 Maintaining the Well-being of an Elderly Person

 I helped with everything to maintain her well-being.
 I paid her bills and managed her health insurance.
 I handled the budget so that her social security and pension payments covered her expenses.

 I used to visit her once in a while throughout my adult life.
-But in the past few years I was visiting her almost every week to help with affairs that continuously crept up.
+However, in the last several years of her life I was visiting her almost every week to help with affairs that continuously needed attention.

-I would visit and bring food for lunch on weekends.
-Many times she invited one or two friends of hers and it would be like a party.
-I enjoyed chatting with her friends and getting to know more of her past.
 I found it strange how little I knew about my own Aunt while growing up.
 I only wish I had taken the opportunity to talk with her about things that happened in her early life.
 My Aunt was a holocaust survivor and held a lot of secrets that she didn’t want to talk about.
-But I feel I was at fault for not pushing for information.
+I feel I was at fault for not pushing for information.
 It would have helped after her death, as I had never imagined how crazy it was about to become.